matthewvowels1/Awesome-VAEs/README.md

 # Awesome-VAEs
 Awesome work on the VAE, disentanglement, representation learning, and generative models.

-I gathered these resources (currently @ 392 papers) as literature for my PhD, and thought it may come in useful for others.
+I gathered these resources (currently @ 403 papers) as literature for my PhD, and thought it may come in useful for others.
 This list includes works relevant to various topics relating to VAEs.
 Sometimes this spills over to topics e.g. adversarial training and GANs, general disentanglement, variational inference, flow-based models and auto-regressive models.
 Always keen to expand the list.
 I have also included an excel file which includes notes on each paper, as well as a breakdown of the topics covered in each paper.

 They are ordered by year (new to old).
 I provide a link to the paper as well as to the github repo where available.

+## 2020

+A variational stacked autoencoder with harmony search optimizer for valve train fault diagnosis of diesel engine.
+Chen, Mao, Zhao, Jiang, Zhang	https://www.mdpi.com/1424-8220/20/1/223

+Evaluating loss compression rates of deep generative models.	anon 	https://openreview.net/forum?id=ryga2CNKDH

 ## 2019

+An introduction to variational autoencoders.
+Kingma, Welling	https://arxiv.org/pdf/1906.02691.pdf

+Adaptive density estimation for generative models	Lucas, Shmelkov, Schmid, Alahari, Verbeek	https://papers.nips.cc/paper/9370-adaptive-density-estimation-for-generative-models.pdf

+Data efficient mutual information neural estimator	Lin, Sur, Nastase, Divakaran, Hasson, Amer	https://arxiv.org/pdf/1905.03319.pdf

 RecVAE: a new variational autoencoder for Top-N recommendations with implicit feedback.
 Shenbin, Alekseev, Tutubalina, Malykh, Nikolenko	https://arxiv.org/pdf/1912.11160.pdf